openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 ![Explorer Board rig with two cables and red light on](../../Images/Edison/ExplorerBoard_two_charging_cables.png)

-Once you plug in the cables, you should see your Edison board in your Finder as a connected “device” (similar to what you would see if you plug in a USB).
+Once you plug in the cables, you should see your Edison board in your Finder as a connected “device” (similar to what you would see if you plug in a USB thumb drive).
 If you don’t…try different cables.
 If your USB port is bad and not recognizing the device, you may need to [reset your SMC first](https://support.apple.com/en-au/HT201295) (it’s not hard to do, takes 2 minutes.)

 ![Edison in Finder](../../Images/Edison/Edison_in_Finder_folder.png)